RAF Harwell: History

+No. 1443 (Ferry Training) Flight RAF, which was only ever located at Harwell, became No. 310 Ferry Training Unit on 30 April 1943.
+No. 310 FTU was later merged into No. 311 FTU, located elsewhere.

-In March 1944, it was reallocated to 30 Group Airborne Forces, where it mainly operated tug aircraft towing Airspeed Horsa which were used in a number of operations.
-These included carrying the first glider-borne troops into Normandy to secure vital strategic positions in advance of the main landings on D-Day.
+In March 1944, the station was reallocated to 38 Group, flying the Airborne Forces, where it mainly operated tug aircraft towing Airspeed Horsas which were used in a number of operations.
+No. 570 Squadron RAF, flying glider towing aircraft, arrived on 14 March 1944, staying until 7 October 1944.
+Operations included carrying the first glider-borne troops into Normandy to secure vital strategic positions in advance of the main landings on D-Day.
 A memorial to the men who flew from RAF Harwell who were killed on this operation now exists at one edge of the old airfield site, and a memorial service is held there annually.
 The airfield was also used briefly for Special Operations Executive (SOE) operations between July and September 1944.

 Closure and subsequent use

 The RAF station was closed at the end of 1945 and the site transferred to the Ministry of Supply on 1 January 1946, where it became the Atomic Energy Research Establishment.
 Over the years that reduced in scale and other science-based research moved in, such as the Rutherford Appleton Laboratory in 1957.
-The site is now home to the Harwell Science and Innovation Campus.
+In 1995 the former RAF prewar NCO married quarters were sold to the Welbeck Estate Group by UKAEA, for onward redevelopment as civilian housing.
+The station site is now home to the Harwell Science and Innovation Campus.